 Q. When does cover start?

-A. Cover starts as soon as the NHPNZ Office receives your cheque.
+A. Cover starts as soon as the NHPNZ Office receives your payment and signed and dated application.

 Q. How long does the cover run?